offalynne/Input/docs/10.0/Device-Quirks.md

 ## Gamepad

-GameMaker has a naive implementation of [SDL2's game controller mapping](https://wiki.libsdl.org/CategoryGameController) feature.
-Input offers [a sophisticated reimplementation](Controller-Mapping) on platforms with reliable drivers and available [vendor and product](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/standard-usb-identifiers) information (Desktop platforms and Android), including support for axis inversion and range modifiers, and greatly expands the number of supported devices.

 On many platforms, gamepad indices do not enumerate predicatbly.
 Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

 ### Gamepad on Desktop